FAIRmat-NFDI/pynxtools-apm/README.md

 ## Getting started
-[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you on how to use the apm reader for converting your data to NeXus using a Jupyter notebook or command line calls.
+[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you on how to use the apm reader for converting your data to NeXus from a Jupyter notebook or command line calls.
 Note that not every combination of input from a supported file format and other input, such as from an electronic lab notebook, allows filling all required and recommended fields including their attributes of the NXapm application definition.
 Therefore, you may need to provide an ELN file that contains the missing values in order for the validation step of the EM reader to pass.